Get A Quote

 The APA Application Process in India

 The APA programme is administered by CBDT’s Advance Pricing Agreement Team.
-The process follows a defined sequence, though timelines vary by agreement type and transaction complexity.
+The process follows a defined sequence under the Income Tax Rules, 2026, though timelines vary by agreement type and transaction complexity.

-1. Pre-filing consultation: The taxpayer initiates a preliminary meeting with CBDT to discuss the proposed APA, identify relevant international transactions, and assess the most appropriate pricing methodology.
+1. Pre-filing consultation: Filed in Form 50 under Rule 105.
+The taxpayer initiates a preliminary meeting with CBDT to discuss the proposed APA, identify relevant international transactions, and assess the most appropriate pricing methodology.
 This step is optional but strongly recommended.

-2. Formal APA application: Filed using Form 3CED.
+2. Formal APA application: Filed using Form 51 under Rule 106 — a single form that now also covers rollback requests, previously filed separately as Form 3CEDA.
 The application must specify the nature of the international transactions, the proposed transfer pricing documentation, and the supported method, including financial data and functional analysis.

 4. CBDT review and negotiation: CBDT evaluates the application, may request additional information, and conducts detailed discussions on the proposed methodology.
 For bilateral APAs, this phase involves Mutual Agreement Procedure (MAP) negotiations with the treaty partner’s tax authority.